-To determine when Jesus was actually born, we have to make a few assumptions based on Jewish Rabbinical tradition, use the calculated crucifixion date from the previous blog post related to Daniel’s 70-year prophecy and pull together a lot of historical information regarding various constraints to the possible time frame.
+To determine when Jesus was actually born, we have to make a few assumptions based on Jewish Rabbinical tradition, use the calculated crucifixion date from the previous blog post related to Daniel’s 70-year prophecy and pull together a lot of historical and astronomical information regarding various constraints to the possible time frame.

 - Jesus was 33 1/2 years old at crucifixion by many traditional accounts.
 His 7 year Ministry on Earth lasted 3 1/2 years.

 Daniel 9:27 “And he will make a firm covenant with the many for one week, but in the middle of the week he will put a stop to sacrifice and grain offering;”

 April 3, 33 AD – Crucifixion of Christ

 Crucifixion occurred during the 70th Week or Holy Week from Daniel’s 70 Weeks Prophecy.

 - Sunday March 29, 33 AD – Palm Sunday.